epiphanous/id64/README.md

 bits around to make it time sortable and finally encode it with Dominic Tarr's very cool [d64](https://github.com/dominictarr/d64).
-The result is a time sortable, globally unique, lexicographically, stable, url-safe, identifier that is 20 characters long.
-If you want to be able to recover the underlying uuid, the generated identifier will be 22 characters.
+The result is a time sortable, globally unique, lexicographically, stable, url-safe, identifier that is 22 characters long.
+If you don't care about recovering the underlying uuid, the generated identifier can be reduced to 20 characters.

 ## Install